 (a) Rebel creatives and commercial clients

 The ‘commercial’ client looks at the hair/tattoo/shoes.
-They instantly decide that the creative team were dragged out of a back alley skip behind some dodgy inner city pub earlier that morning.
+They instantly decide the creative team were dragged out of a back alley skip behind some dodgy inner city pub earlier that morning.

 The bold and brash creative ideas of the rebel team draw out dubious looks from the client.
 The client says they don’t believes the ideas will appeal to the ‘heartland’ of the target audience.

-Rebel creative team leave vowing to piss in client’s drink before the next creative review in a “Stick it to the man” homage to Fight Club.
+Rebel creative team leave vowing to piss in the client’s drink before the next creative review in a “Stick it to the man” homage to Fight Club.

 The advert is produced in a huffy and half-hearted way.
 ‘Lets just get the damn thing out the door’ say the agency account team.
 The ad generates low to medium sales, but wins no awards.

-It is forgotten within a month.
+It’s forgotten in a month.

 (b) Rebel creatives and wannabe creative clients